-The station will connect with a modern and accessible transport hub consisting of a bus interchange to the east of the forecourt, along with kiss-and-ride drop-off facilities and spaces for taxis.
+The station connects with a modern and accessible transport hub consisting of a bus interchange to the east of the forecourt, along with kiss-and-ride drop-off facilities and spaces for taxis.

-All of this will be conveniently located close to waiting areas and the main concourse for easy movement around the station.
+All of this is conveniently located close to waiting areas and the main concourse for easy movement around the station.

-The station’s open car park layout will maintain safety for passengers who drive to the station.
+The station’s open car park layout maintains safety for passengers who drive to the station.
 The car park includes:

 - 20 accessible spaces.

-The platform area will provide a large, naturally lit space with a skylight that runs the full length of the roof canopy.
-Large portions of the sloping canopy will provide a panoramic view out at eye level.
+The platform area provides a large, naturally lit space with a skylight that runs the full length of the roof canopy.
+Large portions of the sloping canopy provide a panoramic view out at eye level.

-The station canopy will cover a significant portion of the platform, protecting passengers from the weather.
+The station canopy covers a significant portion of the platform, protecting passengers from the weather.

-Lighting and CCTV in the car park and station precinct will help maintain safety, as will the presence of Protective Services Officers.
-As a premium station, Mernda will be staffed from first train to last.
+Lighting and CCTV in the car park and station precinct helps maintain safety, as does the presence of Protective Services Officers.
+As a premium station, Mernda is staffed from first train to last.

 Sustainable building materials

-The station buildings and landscape will include walls featuring rock sourced from the project site, along with naturally-weathering steel.
+The station buildings and landscape includes walls featuring rock sourced from the project site, along with naturally-weathering steel.

-The walking and cycling path will connect cyclists directly to the station’s bike storage area near the main entry.
+The walking and cycling path connects cyclists directly to the station’s bike storage area near the main entry.

 To view the brochure, download the Mernda Station Precinct PDF PDF, 14.3 MB